Understanding Feature Importance in Machine Learning

 1. Data Comprehension

 Building a model is one thing, but understanding the data that goes into the model is another.
 Like a correlation matrix, feature importance allows you to understand the relationship between the features and the target variable.
-It also helps you understand what features are irrelevant for the model.
+It also helps you understand what features are irrelevant to the model.

 2. Model Improvement

 When training your model, you can use the scores calculated from feature importance to reduce the dimensionality of the model.
 The higher scores are usually kept and the lower scores are deleted as they are not important for the model.
-This simplifies the model and speeds up the model’s working, ultimately improving the performance of the model.
+This simplifies the model and speeds up the model’s working, ultimately improving the performance of the model

 3. Model Interpretability

 Feature importance is also useful for interpreting and communicating your model to other stakeholders.
-By calculating scores for each feature, you can determine which features attribute the most to the predictive power of your model.
+By calculating scores for each feature, you can determine which features contribute the most to the predictive power of your model.

 How to Calculate Feature Importance